refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * Why we need neural network?

 Suppose we need to fit more complicated mapping with lots of parameters than cases in NNN approach, what is the efficient way to do this?
-This problem can be divided into two parts: structures of paramters to represent some map and efficient way to optimize these paramters.
+This problem can be divided into two parts: structures of parameters to represent some map and efficient way to optimize these parameters.
 You may be able to name various approaches for how parameters can be organized to represent arbitrary mappings, however the second requirement restricts our imagination to very limit case.
 The one frequently used in CS field is so called neural networks.
 (Maybe tensor network in physics field is another possibility.)

 * Structure of parameters